1000s of Brands Fail to Engage Their Customers – See How Powerful Brand Experience Prevents This

 The following examples are a great way to understand how brands have historically been successful in providing customer experiences.

 Audiences experience the Lego brand hands-on without making a sale.
-Case in point, Lego shops and Legoland destinations offer free product and brand experiences.
-The company also creates movies, video games and virtual reality experiences.
+Case in point, Lego shops and Legoland destinations offer free products and events.
+The company also creates movies, video games and virtual reality.

 2. Red Bull

 Red Bull is vastly popular, having been around for decades in a relatively new market (energy drinks).
-It has created unique brand experiences, typically by holding sponsored events for sports and physical feats that most would consider extreme.
+It has created unique brand experiences by holding sponsored events for sports and extreme physical feats.

-From things like motorbikes, car races, marathons and skydiving, Red Bull events are sure to have the extreme fix consumers crave when they drink a caffeine-filled beverage.
+From things like motorbikes, car races, marathons and skydiving, Red Bull events are sure to have the extreme fix customers crave when they drink a caffeine-filled beverage.

 Most noticeably, a Red Bull-sponsored space jump ended up breaking the sound barrier and giving everyone who tuned into the live stream – all eight million of them – quite the memorable experience.

-One would think Netflix has fairly limited options to create a memorable brand experience.
-Whereas a movie theater can have premieres with costumes, celebrities and special events, Netflix streams directly to customers’ houses.
+Netflix has fairly limited options to create a memorable brand experience.
+Whereas a movie theater can have premieres with costumes, celebrities and special events, Netflix instead streams directly to customers’ houses.

-However, that didn’t stop them from creating some of the more memorable brand experiences for fans of some pretty popular shows they revitalized.
+However, that didn’t stop them from creating memorable experiences for fans of popular shows they revitalized.

 The first show was ‘Arrested Development’, in which the streaming giant held an event at a banana stand, where fans could visit and learn more about the upcoming episodes.

-The next show was ‘Gilmore Girls’, a fan favorite which had been off the air for a while as well.
+The next show was ‘Gilmore Girls’, a fan favorite which had been off the air for a while.
 Netflix had a return event upcoming, so they remodeled hundreds of coffee shops exactly like Luke’s Diner from the show.
 This created a lot of buzz and memorable moments for fans.

 Strategies to Boost Brand Experience